 Odds by Chris Green

-Having worked at BiggerBet, Rick O’Shea knows a little about odds.
-Rick knows, for instance, the bookmakers’ odds of Norwich winning the Premier League are 1,000 to 1.
+Having worked at BiggerBet, Eddie Lovett knows his way around odds.
+Eddie knows, for instance, the bookmakers’ odds of Bournemouth winning the Premier League are 1,000 to 1.
 The mathematical odds of being dealt a Straight Flush at five-card Draw Poker are 72,192 to 1.
 The odds of winning the jackpot on the six ball Lottery by getting each number correct are roughly 14 million to 1.
-But the odds of Billy Chance turning up on his doorstep in his Tottenham Hotspur strip bouncing a football are incalculable, especially as Billy doesn’t appear to have aged since Rick last saw him over thirty years ago.
-As far as Rick knows, Billy is dead.
+But the odds of Billy Chance turning up on his doorstep in his Tottenham Hotspur strip bouncing a football are incalculable, especially as Billy doesn’t appear to have aged since Eddie last saw him over thirty years ago.
+As far as Eddie knows, Billy is dead.
 He heard Billy met his maker when his Sierra Cosworth came off the road at Fiddlers Elbow, a notoriously dangerous bend that over the years has claimed many lives.

-If Billy is dead, he doesn’t seem to realise it because he wants to know if Rick is up for a kick-around in Farmer Flynn’s field.
+If Billy is dead, he doesn’t seem to realise it, because he wants to know if Eddie is up for a kick-around in Farmer Flynn’s field.
 This is not going to work out as Farmer Flynn’s field has long since been built upon.
-It is now a mixed development of three and four bedroomed town-houses and deceptively spacious starter apartments.
-In any case, Rick’s arthritis means that kicking a ball around is all but impossible these days.
+It is now a mixed development of three and four bedroomed town-houses with a sprinkling of deceptively spacious starter apartments.
+In any case, Eddie’s arthritis means that kicking a ball around is all but impossible these days.
 He has an appointment with the doctor later.

 ‘You’d better come in, Billy,’ he says, hoping that something will come to light to help solve the mystery.

 ‘It looks different,’ Billy says once they are in the hallway.
 ‘What happened to the poster of Gazza?’